 At the end of the journey the stockpile grew until there was an impressive group pf tiny trees, leaves waving in the mountain breeze.
 A few hardy souls cooled off with what must have been the highest wild swim in Scotland that day, plunging into the icy melt waters of the loch.

 Chatting to RSPB staff as well as people from NatureScot and the wider Cairngorms Connect network it was clear these are the kinds of days that people working hard to deliver real change in our landscapes treasure.
 Much of the work is of necessity methodical and office based.
 Plans are made, environmental impacts assessed, funding secured.

 On this sunny day all that work was worthwhile as a little piece of the wider projects jigsaw fell into place.
 Cairngorms Connect sets out a vision over 200 years, a vision that will link up habitats into a nature rich landscape that will tackle the nature and climate emergency.

 But just for one day the simple of task of carrying a few tiny trees into their new home was more than enough to send a committed and enthusiastic group of volunteers back down the mountain with a sense they had done something to help.

 This work is supported by the Endangered Landscapes Programme through Cairngorms Connect and also forms part of the wider 100% For Nature project funded by the LIFE Programme of the European Union, RSPB Scotland and NatureScot.

 Videos from the day are on our twitter feed @RSPBScotland.
-Subscribe to our youtube channel RSPB VIDEO to see the longer film on the willow project when it’s ready!
+Subscribe to our youtube channel RSPB VIDEO to see the longer film on the willow project here!